CohenNaama/TriviaVsAI-Server/README.md

   - Leverage OpenAI to generate a diverse range of trivia questions across multiple categories.
   - Ensure questions are unique and continuously updated to keep the game fresh.

-- **Real-Time Feedback:**
+- **Real-Time AI Feedback:**
-  - Use Claude to provide immediate feedback on answers, explaining both correct and incorrect responses.
+  - **Claude AI** generates immediate, personalized feedback on answers, explaining both correct and incorrect responses.
-  - Implement sentiment analysis to adjust difficulty and question types based on player engagement.
+  - Feedback adapts dynamically to player performance, considering correct/incorrect answers and past performance in specific categories.

-- **Adaptive Difficulty:**
+- **Adaptive Difficulty and Player Progression:**
-  - Gemini's technology adjusts question difficulty dynamically based on player performance and knowledge level.
+  - **Gemini's technology** adjusts question difficulty dynamically based on player performance and knowledge level.
-  - Offer personalized question sets to maintain challenge and engagement.
+  - Player experience points and levels are tracked and updated, providing a personalized difficulty curve and rewarding progress.

 - **Leaderboards and Social Features:**
   - Track player scores and display them on global leaderboards.
   - Enable social sharing and multiplayer modes for a competitive edge.

 ### Integration and Deployment

 - **Backend:** Built with Flask to manage game state, player data, and a robust question database.
 - **Deployment:** Dockerized for scalability and reliability, ensuring smooth performance under load.
 - **User Interface:** Designed to be simple and engaging, providing a seamless gameplay experience.

+### AI Integration

+- **OpenAI**: Used to dynamically generate trivia questions.
+By leveraging GPT-3.5-turbo, the game provides an endless variety of unique and engaging questions that cover a broad range of topics, keeping the gameplay fresh and challenging.

+- **Claude AI**: Integrated to deliver real-time, adaptive feedback based on player responses.
+Claude's insights help players learn from their mistakes, receive encouragement, and better understand the trivia content, creating a more engaging and educational experience.

 ## Technology Stack